Reexamining Evidence of a Pair-Instability Mass Gap in the Binary Black Hole Population: Introduction

 However, the inference of population features can be driven by strong prior assumptions~\citep{Mandel:2016prl, Callister:2022qwb, Ray:2025aqr}.
+For example, \cite{Tong:2025wpz} assume a priori, that the gap in secondary components is wider than $20M_{\odot}$, thereby restricting their inference to a specific set of plausible formation scenarios for high mass BBHs.
 In this study, using flexibly parametrized models for the BBH mass-ratio distribution, we show that there is no evidence for a sharp cut-off in the secondary mass-spectrum of GWTC-4 BBHs near $(40-50M_{\odot})$ and that sub-populations above the spin-transition mass have a stronger preference for symmetric mass binaries than predicted by theoretical models of hierarchical BBH formation.
 Our flexible inference is preferred by the data over strongly-prescribed models that either enforce or explicitly model a gap-like feature in the inferred distributions through strong priors.
 Measurement uncertainties indicate that the current detection sample can still allow for a PISN gap at higher masses, whose lower bound we constrain to be $57^{+17}_{-10}M_{\odot}$ or higher.
 This implies an S factor of $^{12}\mathrm{C}(\alpha, \gamma)^{16}O$ at 300 kev that is lower than or equal to $101^{+87}_{-23}\mathrm{keV~barns}$, which completely overlaps with the bounds reported by \cite{deBoer:2017ldl} from independent measurements.
 Our findings motivate alternatives to the hierarchical merger scenario being dominant for BBH formation in the range~$(40-60M_{\odot})$ given GWTC-4 data.

 This letter is organized as follows.
 In Sec.~\ref{sec:pop-inference}, we summarize the details of our population inference.
 In Sec.~\ref{sec:mass-dist} we show our mass-distribution inference, the lack of evidence in favour of a steep gap.
 In Sec.~\ref{sec:spin-dist} we perform a spin transition study and show that the post-transition sub-population is likely inconsistent with the 2G+1G hierarchical merger scenario.
 In Sec.~\ref{sec:model-comparison}, we perform a model comparison analysis and show that a gap can be enforced in the inferred mass-distribution through strong model assumptions and that such an analysis is disfavoured by the data.
 Finally, we conclude in Sec.~\ref{sec:conclusion}, with a summary of alternative astrophysical explanations for this high mass BBH sub-population in GWTC-4.